robtimus/date-time-validation/README.md

 ### time-validation

 Validation constraints for date/time objects that validate only the time part.
 These work just like the constraints of `date-time-validation` module, except it ignores any date part.
-The `moment` must be valid according to `LocalTime.parse`, and the `duration` may not contain any date elements.
+The `moment` must be `now` or valid according to `LocalTime.parse`, and the `duration` may not contain any date elements.

 Because the time depends on the time zone, each annotation has an optional `zoneId` parameter.
 This can have the following values: